Professional CV templates: Free download examples

 Professional profile tips, examples and template:

-Enthusiastic and challenge-driven Software Programmer with one year’s industry experience and a 1st class Computer Programming degree from the University of Leeds.”
+E.g. “Enthusiastic Software Programmer with one year of industry experience and a 1st class degree in Computer Programming from the University of Leeds.”

 Full professional profile template:

-Enthusiastic and challenge-driven [strong character traits] Software Programmer [previous job title] with one year’s industry experience [length of experience] a 1st class Computer Programming degree from the University of Leeds [degree/result].
+Enthusiastic and challenge-driven [strong character traits] Software Programmer [previous job title] with one year’s industry experience [length of experience] and a 1st class Computer Programming degree from the University of Leeds [degree/result].

-A driven graduate with well-developed Python knowledge and advanced JavaScript abilities [industry relevant skills/achievements].
+A driven graduate with well-developed Python knowledge and advanced JavaScript abilities [industry-relevant skills/achievements].
 Now seeking a dynamic and fast-paced environment [desired environment] to enhance coding knowledge and develop information systems [skill progression].

 Professional CV format tips